skip to main content

 Create a sustainable sanctuary without breaking the bank with these six must-know tips from four architects

 In the first of a two-part series, four architects on Houzz share insider tips for building and renovating in a way that’s not just kinder to the earth, but your back pocket too.
-Look out for part two of this story next week.
+And you can read part two of this story here.

 Go for quality over quantity, advises Anne Hindley, architect and director at Hindley & Co.
 “If your home is designed well, you may not need it to be nearly as big as you think,” she says.